catsclaw/triumphweb/content/practical/team/index.md

 ## Marko Zadro

-Born and raised in Croatia, Marco is a local larper and very active one on both the Croatian and international larping scene.
+Born and raised in Croatia, Marko is a local larper and very active one on both the Croatian and international larping scene.
 He is a part of the Cygnus Association collective, an NGO which, among many other things, makes larp projects and runs them in the region.
 Although he’s been larping for 8 years,